Bachelor of Science – Biological Laboratory Science (120 credits)

 Why the AAS in medical assisting at Davenport University?

 Unlike others, Davenport’s certified medical assistant program leads to a medical assisting degree, not just the medical assistant certification.
 You can also ladder your credits into another degree.
-For example, you can receive your AAS in medical assisting and be earning a medical assistant salary while you pursue a bachelor’s in nursing (BSN) at Davenport.
+For example, you can receive your AAS in medical assisting and earn a medical assistant salary while you pursue a bachelor’s in nursing (BSN) at Davenport.
+View the Medical Assistant to BSN pathway here.

 If you’re a high school student who is taking advantage of Davenport’s dual enrollment/middle college program, the medical assistant program enables you to graduate with both a high school diploma and an AAS in medical assisting.